 |It is composed of DNA, RNA, enzymes, dissolved ions, histones and other subnuclear bodies.||It is composed of DNA, RNA, histones and other proteins.|

-From the differences given, we can conclude that the nucleus and nucleoid are different in many ways.
+These were the important difference between nucleus and nucleoid.
 Explore other important topics such as the structure of DNA, RNA, or any other related topics by registering at BYJU’S.